 Kay plays in many styles of music and she feels strongly that children should have access to hearing and playing music from around the world.
 Bollywood Blast!
 (Clifton Edition) is a series of tutor books and arrangements for brass and wind for beginner to grade 1 with backing tracks.
 They were written as part of a Bollywood Brass Band education project and are designed to get children playing in a Bollywood style.
 Flavour Fusions is part of a series of ensemble music in global styles.

 Kay has had three pieces on the piano syllabus since 2017.
 The first, Easy Living, was commissioned after an open call for compositions.
 The pieces have been played in exams by children all over the world!

 Bollywood Brass Band

 Kay has written arrangements of Bollywood tunes for various ensembles — school bands, wind bands, brass bands and for orchestra.
 ‘Too Cheez Badi hai Mustt Mustt’ was performed by the Philharmonia Orchestra at the London Mela 2012.
 Two of her compositions are part of BBB’s live set:

 ‘Ramayana Bites’ (2013) – this was written for Bollywood Brass Band’s 100 years of Bollywood concert series.
 The piece accompanies film by Phalke’, India’s first indigenous film maker.

-A piece that was written for Bollywood Brass Band’s collaboration with South Indian violinist Jyotsna Srikanth.
-It accompanies the finale of the 1948 South Indian movie Chandralekha.
+‘Sword Fight’ (2016) – written for Bollywood Brass Band’s collaboration with South Indian violinist Jyotsna Srikanth.
+The piece is the second half of BBB’s finale music for the 1948 South Indian movie Chandralekha.